katiemackness/machine-learning/README.md

 #### Hierarchical Clustering
 Objective: Use a hierarchical clustering model and dendograms to group customers and recommend products based on past customers' purchases.

+### Clasificación K-Medias (ES)
+#### K-Means Classification
+Objective: Use K-Means classification methods to group flower records in the Iris database.

 ## Connect with Me
 I'm always looking for feedback and collaboration.
 - Feel free to find me on LinkedIn: [Katlyn Goeujon-Mackness](www.linkedin.com/in/katlyngm-datos)